 I provide service and and repair for antique and vintage pocket & wrist watches of the early 19th century to the late 20th century.

 If you opt not to proceed with the work before the watch is disassembled, the watch will be shipped back to you and all you pay is the cost of shipping.
 If the watch has been disassembled, then nominal re-assembly fee will be requested.

 Communication: Being a sole proprietor, when you contact my business, you will be contacting me personally.
 Most of the work is done directly by me (exceptions may include specialized case repair).
-If you have any questions or concerns I will respond in a timely manner (if I don’t feel free to bug me).
+If you have any questions or concerns I will respond in a timely manner (if I don’t feel, free to bug me).
 Although email is my primary form of communication, nothing can take the place of a phone conversation.
 I am always available during business hours if you would like to call me.

 Serviceing a Watch: This involves complete disassembly, mainspring replacement (in most cases), and minor adjustments or repairs while the watch is apart.
 See Service Checklist.